corsairmarks/combined_silfae_revisited/mod/README.md

 # Changes

-All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.3 "Libra," the latest version when this was written.
+All gameplay features from the original mod are upgraded to be fully compatible with Stellaris 3.4 "Cepheus," the latest version when this was written.
 Updates include:

 * Update Holofrixit shipset (reuse of Unbidden) to work with current Stellaris - starbases, titans, juggernauts, and colossi fall back to molluscoid (the fallback for the Unbidden)
 * Enhance Holofrixit portrait usage: